Pathway 3

 - Safeguarding and e-safety

-As part of the Mission Employability pathway, we help our students broaden their future aspirations.
+As part of the Preparing for Work or Further Study pathway, we help our students broaden their future aspirations.
 They gain accredited vocational qualifications and undertake work experience placements to build transferable skills.

 They attend guidance interviews with a careers practitioner, and have sessions on CV writing, interview techniques and job searching.
 We also encourage students to make their own decisions, including learning the benefits of positive risk-taking and how to succeed.